Romania in the Eurovision Song Contest 2014: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 20 January 2014, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 20 January 2014, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Romania was placed into the second semi-final, to be held on 8 May 2014, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2014 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Romania was set to perform last in position 15, following the entry from Slovenia.

 All three shows were broadcast in Romania on TVR1, TVRi and TVR HD with commentary by Bogdan Stănescu.
 The Romanian spokesperson, who announced the Romanian votes during the final, was Sonia Argint Ionescu.